First Mistake When Sued For Ejectment In Alabama After A Foreclosure

 That’s why it’s so critical to answer.

-If they file that motion for default judgment and the court enters the judgment against you, it means the court has determined that this was a proper foreclosure and you are supposed to be ejected, evicted or kicked out of your home.
+If they file that motion for default judgment in your ejectment case and the court enters the judgment against you, it means the court has determined that this was a proper foreclosure and you are supposed to be ejected, evicted or kicked out of your home.

 The next thing that happens is the sheriff comes and helps you get out of the home.